 String style backpacks are in high demand right now for back-to-school, but they’re really a year-round, on-the-go mainstay.
-They’re compact and lightweight but can still hold plenty.
-You can find them in almost every style, from ripstop athletic gear to high-end leather bags.
+Compact and lightweight, you can still load them up with plenty of provisions.
+They’re available in almost every style, from ripstop athletic gear to high-end leather bags.
 Ours is made in brightly colored quilting weight cotton.
 And to give the design even more functionality, we added unique front crossover pockets, which create four individual sections to hold smaller items.

 Tote it to the gym, fill it up with necessities for a day hike or picnic, slip it on for a bike ride to the store.
 Fusible fleece between the layers softens and stabilizes, and the adjustable cording shoulder straps, which thread through bottom eyelets, make going smaller or larger a snap.

 We originally used fabric from the Beatbox collection by Anne Kelle for Robert Kaufman Fabrics, an older collection that is no longer readily available for purchase.
 But the cool thing about working with all quilting cotton: your selection of bright, fun, hobby-themed fabrics is endless… with new options coming out each season.

 Our backpack finishes at approximately 15½” tall x 12½” wide.